6.5 Creedmoor AR-10 Build

 VG6 Precision Gamma 65 Muzzle Brake

-The VG6 Precision Gamma 65 Muzzle Brake is not just a muzzle brake.
-It is a combo option.
-In other words, it’s a combination of a muzzle brake and a compensator.
-As a result, it reduces both muzzle flip and felt recoil out of your 6.5 Creedmoor rifle.
-Additionally, both of these cause a significant improvement with faster follow-up shots.
+The VG6 Precision Gamma 65 Muzzle Brake is more than just a muzzle brake—it’s a dual-function device.
+It combines the features of a muzzle brake and a compensator, effectively reducing both muzzle flip and felt recoil from your 6.5 Creedmoor rifle.
+This dual functionality enhances your ability to take faster follow-up shots.

 Precision Armament M11 Severe Duty Muzzle Brake